 A few things to keep in mind:

-- Be as relaxed as possible.
+- Whenever you talk about sex, be as relaxed as possible.
 If you’re overly anxious or embarrassed your child will assume there is something wrong with what is being discussed.

 - Try to find occasions when the topic comes up naturally.

 - Tune in to what is being taught at school.
 The protective behaviours programs start in early years education so there will be language about boundaries and privacy that kids will feel very comfortable with.
 High school curriculum can vary dramatically from school to school, find out what is being taught at your kids’ school.

 - Be as honest as possible, especially when kids ask questions.
 They need to know they can ask you things and you’ll help them.
 Knowing they can come to you will be invaluable in the future.